pdfcpu/pdfcpu/content/core/certs.md

 ## Examples

 pdfcpu uses a certificate store located in the pdfcpu configuration directory.
-The binary itself does not bundle trusted certificates.
+Standard builds start with an empty trusted certificate store.
+Builds created with `-tags pdfcpu_eutl` initialize this store with an embedded snapshot of EU Trusted List certificate bundles.
-This keeps trust material outside of the executable and makes it explicit which certificates are used for signature validation.
+This makes it explicit which certificates are used for local signature checks.

+The certificate store is used for pdfcpu's local certificate-chain checks.
+Importing a certificate does not by itself establish legal validity, eIDAS compliance, or an enterprise trust policy.

 Use `pdfcpu certificates list` to inspect the certificates currently managed by pdfcpu: